 #4 – Miniatur Wunderland in Hamburg

-If you’re going to visit Miniatur Wunderland, I would suggest you getting your tickets in advance.
+If you’re going to visit Miniatur Wunderland, I would suggest you get your tickets in advance.
 You can buy them on a link here.

 Monday in Hamburg